What is Acupuncture?

 How Much Acupuncture Treatment Will You Need?

 The response to acupuncture treatment varies from person to person.
-Generally for recent injuries or current conditions, only a few acupuncture treatments are needed in a short space of time.
+Generally, for recent injuries or current conditions, only a few acupuncture treatments are needed in a short space of time.
+Chronic conditions may require a longer-term treatment plan.

 Obviously, your treatment schedule will vary depending on your condition.
 For more specific discussion, you are best consulting your acupuncture practitioner.